Jieqing-Yang/your-own-ChatGPT/README.md

 ## Configuration

 1. Clone the repository
-2. Create a virtual environment and run `pip install -r requirements.txt` in the virtual environment in their respective project folders.
+2. Run `pip install -r requirements.txt` in `chatgpt_web` root directory.
+Alternatively, create a virtual environment and run `pip install -r requirements.txt` in the virtual environment in their respective project folders.
 3. Set up your OpenAI API key in the `.env` file in the project root directory

 ## File Structure